-COMPOSING 35% (internal assessment)
+COMPOSING 32.5% (non-exam assessment)

-- Create 2 original pieces lasting between 3-6 minutes in total (30%) - Write an evaluation of one of the pieces (5%)
+- Create 2 original pieces lasting between 3-6 minutes in total. - Write a Reflective Log linked to one of the compositions.

-APPRAISING 30% (written examination)
+APPRAISING 35% (digital examination)

-- 1 hour listening exam, with questions based on 4 areas of study Forms & Devices, Music for Ensemble, Film Music and Popular Music. - Study of 2 set works 1 Popular piece (Handbags & Gladrags Stereophonics) and 1 Classical piece.
+• 11⁄2 hour digital exam, with a mixture of short and more extended answers in response to 2 set works and unseen extracts.

 GCSE music is a good choice for anyone considering studying music or performing arts at AS/A Level and university.
-It can also be beneficial in a whole host of different careers within the performing arts industry, including:

-session musician, composer, conductor, radio broadcaster, arts administration, events organiser, music therapist, teacher, music journalist, stage manager, musical theatre performer, sound engineer, recording studio technician.

-GCSE music also develops and promotes wider skills and attributes that are highly regarded by many employers and that are particularly beneficial on UCAS applications.
+It can also be beneficial in a whole host of different careers within the performing arts industry, including session musician, composer, conductor, radio broadcaster, arts administration, events organiser, music therapist, teacher, music journalist, stage manager, musical theatre performer, sound engineer, recording studio technician.
+GCSE music also develops and promotes wider skills and attributes that are highly regarded by many employers and that are particularly beneficial on UCAS applications, including communication, presentation skills, team working, leadership, focus, refinement, creativity and self-confidence.